 Spam

-Generally speaking, spam comes in two forms, and both cater to the same idea.
+Generally speaking, spam comes in two forms, catering to the same idea.
 They try to bury unfavorable search results by spamming Google, websites, or other engines with false or bad information.

-One way to spam search engines is to mass produce low-quality websites.
-Bots and content-generating tools can allow a single person to create many websites in a short time.
+One way to spam search engines is to mass-produce low-quality websites.
+Bots and content-generating tools can allow a single person to create many websites quickly.
 Those websites can push down legitimate sites to hide unfavorable information.

-Another form of spam pertains to content itself.
-By spamming keywords and specific links, a website can artificially boost its search rankings.
+Another form of spam pertains to the content itself.
+A website can artificially boost its search rankings by spamming keywords and specific links.
 Using both forms of spam in conjunction is one of the most effective and unethical ways to perform online reputation protection.

 Fake Reviews

 Fake reviews are exactly what they sound like.
-Service providers create a bunch of fake reviews to boost a person or business’s reputation.
-Fake reviews show up all the time on just about every review site.
+Service providers create counterfeit checks to boost a person or business’s reputation.
+Artificial studies show up all the time on just about every review site.
 Some recent statistics show that fake reviews might appear more frequently than most people realize.

 Fake reviews are more than just unethical.
 They also violate FTC guidelines.
-The FTC spends a lot of resources on combating fake reviews, and in some cases, participating can lead to fines and other penalties.
+The FTC spends a lot of resources on combating counterfeit checks, and in some cases, participating can lead to fines and other penalties.

 Fake Accounts

 Fake accounts work similarly to spam and fake reviews.
-The accounts — often called strawman accounts — target high-visibility sites, like social media or review sites.
-Fake accounts can overwhelm search results and push bad reviews, websites, or accounts into obscurity.
+The reports — often called strawman accounts — target high-visibility sites, like social media or review sites.
+Fake accounts can overwhelm search results, pushing bad reviews, websites, or reports into obscurity.
 They bury real results and hurt the reliability of the sites and resources that they attack.

 Site Attacks

-Perhaps the most malicious unethical tactic that is often used is a direct attack on websites.
+Perhaps the most malicious, unethical tactic often used is a direct website attack.
 There are several ways to perform such an attack.
 The most common is probably a DDoS attack.
 This attack spams a site with information requests at a volume high enough to cause the servers to crash.
 Other attacks are just as malicious and used by unethical online reputation experts to remove unwanted information from public view.